Get Care at University Health Services (UHS) at UC Berkeley

 If you are a faculty or staff member please call (Occupational Health if work-related at (510) 642-6891or your PCP for non-work-related care)

 For life-threatening emergencies, call 911.
-The Tang Center Urgent Care is open for sudden, serious, and unexpected illnesses, injuries or conditions which require immediate medical attention.
+UHS Urgent Care is open for sudden, serious, and unexpected illnesses, injuries, or conditions that require immediate medical attention.
 Please visit the Urgent Care webpage for current hours.
-See After Hours and Emergency/Crisis resources for when Tang is closed.
+See After Hours and Emergency/Crisis resources for when UHS is closed.
 Don't forget the phone options above for 24/7 guidance.

 The eTang portal helps UC Berkeley students manage their health online, anywhere at any time.
 Schedule most medical and health education appointments, send secure messages, transfer/refill prescriptions, see lab results, and more.